pololu/opt3101-arduino/README.md

   This function is called by `configureDefault()` which is called by `init()` so most applications will not need to use it directly.

+* `void setContinuousMode();`<br>
+  Configures the sensor to use continuous mode, where it automatically takes readings as long as the timing generator is enabled.

 * `void setFrameTiming(uint16_t subFrameCount);`<br>
   Configures the OPT3101 to average the specified number of sub-frames.
   Each frame of the OPT3101 (i.e. sample) consists of a certain number of